BloomTech-Labs/human-rights-first-police-fe-a/README.md

       - `Pagination.js` gives users the option of what chart to view

-        - fetches incident data using custom react-query `useIncidents()` query_hook and renders the actual bar graph
+        - fetches incident data using custom `useIncidents()` hook and renders the actual bar graph

         - `BarChart.js`
           - ChartJS component that uses the data we passed in ... expects an array of objects